 Angus McCrone, Chief Editor, Bloomberg New Energy Finance

 Poorly written text is hard to understand, takes longer to read and sows confusion.
 It makes extra work for everyone involved: the writer, the reader, their employers, and perhaps their customers.
 It imposes enormous costs in time, opportunity and cold hard cash, for instance through:

-- business lost because your proposal was weak, confusing or simply unreadable – a poorly worded first line may have condemned it to the bin;
+- business or research funding lost because your proposal was weak, confusing or simply unreadable;

 - endless phone calls to find out what the hell that email really meant;

 - hours spent editing colleagues’ work to make it fit to publish.

 It is also vital that the writer understands his or her audience and writes accordingly – which can be far harder than it sounds.
 That’s why I have developed a specialist session for science PhD students and early career academics on how to write science for non-expert audiences.